 Sequencing and Synchronising inter-ledger and intra-ledger executions – (e.g., Output from one ledger is input to another ledger).
 Some smart contracts are dependent on operations/inputs from other smart contracts, which may be internal or external.
 Smart contract execution time depends on the underlying PDL type, and a smart contract dependent on such inputs shall allow sufficient time to complete the execution or wait for a signal from other ledger before further execution commences.

-Quality of the data(data (e.g. syntax, semantics, context )
+Quality of the data (e.g. syntax, semantics, context )

 Universal Clock